-- Just wiping down walls that need paint because paint is expensive.
+- Just wiping down walls that need paint because the paint is expensive.
 Do you know what is expensive?
 A short-term resident is expensive.
 A dis-satisfied renter is expensive.

 Bear in mind that once a renter begins picking apart a rehabbed home, they won’t stop, and every minor thing will become a major thing, if only in their minds.

-- Disregarding that stove that leaks gas, because, you know, it hasn’t exploded yet, so why spend money on a stove, that’s expensive.
+- Disregarding that stove that leaks gas, because, you know, it hasn’t exploded yet, so why to spend money on a stove, that’s expensive.
 NO, being sued into oblivion is expensive.

 - Leaving behind a filthy carpet, perhaps with holes in it because, you know, that’s expensive.
 No, having a home sit on the market for too long, now that is expensive.
 What is too long?
 14 days from vacant borders on too long and a month ought to have a property owner nearly hyperventilating.